This post may contain affiliate links. Read the full disclosure here.

 Even in summer.

 The Aerogarden uses LED lights that are specifically designed to help vegetables grow.
-Professional indoor veg growers do fancy things like cycle through light spectrums and exposure time etc. but you don’t need to that.
+Professional indoor veg growers do fancy things like cycle through light spectrums and exposure time etc. but you don’t need to do that.

 The Aerogarden works on a timer, 15 hours on/9 hours off, all done automatically.
 You don’t need to do anything.